-In Semester one, you will learn the theoretical tools of the trade, via fundamental modules covering topics such as seismic fundamentals and acquisition, computational inverse theory, field and structural geology, seismic data processing and near surface geophysics.
+In semester 1, you'll learn the theoretical tools of the trade via fundamental modules, covering topics such as seismic fundamentals and acquisition, computational inverse theory, field and structural geology, seismic data processing and near-surface geophysics.

-Throughout Semester two, you will put this theory intro practice, with applied modules in topics such as reservoir geophysics, petrophysics, seismic interpretation and gravity and magnetic methods.
-The semester culminates in a residential fieldtrip, in which you will undertake and data acquisition and analyse the data you collect.
+Throughout semester 2, you'll put this theory into practice with applied modules in topics such as reservoir geophysics, petrophysics, seismic interpretation, and gravity and magnetic methods.
+The semester culminates in a residential field trip, in which you'll undertake data acquisition and analyse the data you collect.

-Throughout Semester three, over summer, you will apply the skills learnt during the taught course to undertake an independent project to explore a current geophysics research problem.
-These projects are typically tailored to the individual interests of students, and often involve an external collaborator – whether from the industrial or research sectors – and the potential to undertake an internship for at least part of the project period.
+Throughout semester 3, over summer, you'll apply the skills learnt during the taught course to undertake an independent project to explore a current geophysics research problem.
+These projects are typically tailored to the individual interests of students and often involve an external collaborator – whether from the industrial or research sectors – with the potential to undertake an internship for at least part of the project period.

-Exploration Geophysics features 2 field exercises.
-In Semester 1, you will undertake two days of field geology, to help you visualise subsurface targets and the geological structures that they represent.
-In Semester 2, you will complete a 4-day residential field trip at a site in North Wales, where you will use our geophysical survey systems to image and understand a variety of subsurface targets.
+Exploration Geophysics features two field exercises.
+In semester 1, you'll undertake two days of field geology, to help you visualise subsurface targets and the geological structures that they represent.
+In semester 2, you'll complete a four-day residential field trip at a site in North Wales, where you'll use our geophysical survey systems to image and understand a variety of subsurface targets.

 For more information and a full list of typical modules available on this course, please read Exploration Geophysics MSc in the course catalogue